 We hope that The European Journal of Comparative Economics (EJCE) will prove an efficient disseminator of new comparative economic knowledge and serve as a doorway for young researchers, in East and West, North and South, to this important and fascinating field.

-The new e-journal, The European Journal of Comparative Economics is published by the European Association for Comparative Economic Studies (EACES) and the Università Carlo Cattaneo - LIUC.
+The e-journal, The European Journal of Comparative Economics is published by the European Association for Comparative Economic Studies (EACES) and the Università Carlo Cattaneo - LIUC.